tsackton/taelgar/Cosmology/Gods/High Gods/Anida.md

+---
+headerVersion: 2023.11.20
+tags: [deity]
+pronouns: it
+aliases: [The First and the Last]
+---
 # Anida

 Called the "the First and the Last" by the Deno'qai.
 Interpreted by modern theologians as a form of the Divinity itself, the duality of [[Arha]] and [[Malik]].